Why are waste fishing nets a problem?

-If the plastic-soup problem is so huge, why focus on waste fishing nets?
+Why focus on waste fishing nets?

 Waste fishing nets often are found on shipwrecks, which form breeding places for sea life, especially in areas where there is intensive human activity, such as fisheries.
 The localized nature of nets creates ecological problems for ecosystems and species, but allows focused recovery actions.
 The killing of marine animals by waste fishing nets illustrates to the wider public very well the problem caused by dumping litter in the sea.
-The Healthy Seas initiative focuses on waste fishing nets in the first phase, but will expand towards other marine litter in the future.

 What makes the Healthy Seas initiative unique?

 There are several important initiatives to clean up and safeguard the seas.
 The Healthy Seas initiative is special for various reasons: it is a joint venture of non-governmental organizations and businesses to clean the oceans and seas.
 The nets that are collected as part of the Healthy Seas initiative are not dumped into landfills or burned in waste processing facilities.
-Instead, it is recycled in order to create high-quality products.
+Instead, they are recycled in order to create high-quality products.
 Sustainability is the focus, from both the environmental and economic point of view.
 Healthy Seas brings many stakeholders and initiatives together: divers, fishermen, shipping companies, NGOs, governments, and recycling and production companies, creating new products such as socks, swimwear and carpets.